EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Depending on the local courts, your landlord, and the status of your dispute, the eviction process might _restart_.
 If you were in an early stage of the eviction you might have to go to a court hearing.
 In some other cases, you might be at the end of the process and the actual execution of the eviction might happen much sooner. "

 "Stay in touch with your landlord, with your local court, and with any organization that can provide legal assistance, to understand your particular case and how far you are in the eviction timeline.
-You should also apply for <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance</a> in your city, county or state program.
+You should also apply for <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance</a> in your city, county, or state program.
 Consult with your local information line to identify programs or <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>search for programs here</a>."

 "In some states and localities, you may still be protected by specific moratoriums.
 Call 2-1-1 to understand what resources are available in your area.
 You can find information for <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations across the country at this site</a>."